certik/hermes2d/doc/src/tutorial.rst

 (and cannot) be symmetric, since their arguments come from different spaces.
 However, we can see that $a_{12}(u, v) = a_{21}(v, u)$, i.e., the corresponding blocks of the local stiffness matrix are transposes of each other.
-Here, the {\tt SYM} flag has a different effect: it tells Hermes2D to take the block of the local stiffness matrix corresponding to the form $a_{12}$, transpose it and copy it where a block corresponding to $a_{21}$ would belong, without evaluating $a_{21}$ at all (this is why we don't add {\tt bilinear\_form\_1\_0}).
+Here, the {\tt SYM} flag has a different effect: it tells Hermes to take the block of the local stiffness matrix corresponding to the form $a_{12}$, transpose it and copy it where a block corresponding to $a_{21}$ would belong, without evaluating $a_{21}$ at all (this is why we don't add {\tt bilinear\_form\_1\_0}).
 This again speeds up the matrix assembly.